 Don't get stuck on one platform.
 We don't know if any of the existing ones are going to last.
 So don't pick up Raspberry PI and focus on nothing else, don't pick up Arduino and focus on nothing else.
 Learn a little about each of them but become an expert at a few.
 I'd recommend learning microcontroller development using Arduino, ESP32, ATMega328, PIC, Meadow F7, and expand in ARM development and FPGAs as you gain some experience.

 If you enjoy electronics and want to dig into digital logic, you really need to dig into FPGAs.
 Without going into too much detail, the point is that FPGAs take software and convert it to hardware in just a few seconds.
 They are chips designed for this purpose and we are seeing things like AI and graphics processing lean on FPGAs for acceleration, as they are many times faster than the equivalent software implementation.
 While they are not a perfect fit in every case, they are wonderful at parallel processing.
+They are taking over AI.
 Take a little time to come up to speed on FPGAs and add them to your toolbelt.

 Educating yourself

 Invest in your basic electronic education.
 To take microcontrollers beyond copying simple project examples, you need to have some basic electronic knowledge.
 To know which components to use, how to build your own boards, and how to design circuits, you need to invest in that foundation.
 You should also move beyond the basics and learn ICs like the 555 timer, or the LM393 comparator, logic gates, etc. Then move into microcontrollers and minicomputers like Arduino and Raspberry PI.
-But don't step there, take a look at the ESP32, Wilderness Labs Meadow F7 (.Net/Mono embedded microcontroller development), and Parallax's Propeller, then spend some time with FPGAs.
+But don't stop there, take a look at the ESP32, Wilderness Labs Meadow F7 (.Net/Mono embedded microcontroller development), and Parallax's Propeller, then spend some time with FPGAs.